 Here is an excerpt from an email I received from a reader.
 She has been working hard with the DOC process and is moving forward.

 “My pain doctor told me it’s people like me who caused all this opioid crisis.”

 It’s the physician’s responsibility to treat each patient with compassion regardless of the situation.
 Nurturing a supportive patient-physician relationship is the essence of being a physician.
 For many reasons, beyond the scope of this discussion, this interaction is often less than ideal.
 So, not only do many patients in pain not feel safe, they feel like they are under attack from many directions.
 This creates more anxiety and physically exacerbates the pain.
 (2) Another risk is that your physician may not see your whole picture and an important diagnosis may be missed.
 This letter is one patient’s story.

 Hi Dr. Hanscom,

-I know that you had asked me to send you an email telling you how it made me feel when L&I “stereotyped/categorized/labeled” me.
+I know that you had asked me to send you an email telling you how it made me feel when L&I (WA Dept. of Labor and Industries) “stereotyped/categorized/labeled” me.

 The First Surgery

 I know that you had asked for another story, but I felt compelled to tell you about the first time I was stereotyped after my injury.
 It happened in an emergency room in Everett and was about one week after my first back fusion.
 I had only been home from the hospital for two days when I started getting back spasms.
 Initially the spasms were very bad but they had progressed to the point where I couldn’t even stand.
 I ended up falling to the floor because my legs would not hold me up.
 It felt as though the muscles in my back where trying to bend me in half backwards.
 On the third day I couldn’t stand it anymore as the spasms were happening very frequently and I felt almost delirious.